The Aviation Law Review: Japan

 - unjustly interfering with a transaction between a business operator in competition within Japan with oneself or a corporation of which oneself is a stockholder or an officer and another transaction counterparty; or, where such a business operator is a corporation, unjustly inducing, instigating or coercing a stockholder or a director of the corporation to act against the interests of the corporation.

-The Civil Aeronautics Act provides exemptions from the Anti-Monopoly Act for agreements approved by the MLIT related to (1) joint management on low-demand routes essential for local residents' lives, and (2) joint carriage, fare agreements and the like on international routes for the purpose of public convenience.
-The latter at one time included International Air Transport Association (IATA) fare-setting agreements, carriers' fare-setting agreements, code-sharing agreements, pool agreements, interlining agreements and frequent-flyer programme agreements.
-The JFTC held a series of discussions to repeal such exemptions from 2007, and IATA fare-setting agreements and carriers' fare-setting agreements including specific fare or level of fare were decided not to be approved as exceptions after 2011.
+The Civil Aeronautics Act provides exemptions from the Anti-Monopoly Act for agreements approved by the MLIT related to joint management on low-demand routes essential for local residents' lives; and joint carriage, fare agreements and the like on international routes for the purpose of public convenience.
+The latter, at one time, included International Air Transport Association (IATA) fare-setting agreements, carriers' fare-setting agreements, code-sharing agreements, pool agreements, interlining agreements and frequent flyer programme agreements.
+However, the JFTC held a series of discussions to repeal such exemptions from 2007, and IATA fare-setting agreements and carriers' fare-setting agreements, including specific fare or level of fare, were decided not to be approved as exceptions after 2011.

 Lost earnings are calculated by subtracting the deceased's estimated annual living expense from his or her annual income, further multiplying the difference by the number of remaining workable years, and applying the statutory discount rate.
-The statutory discount rate is currently 3 per cent and to be reviewed every three years.
+The statutory discount rate is currently 3 per cent, which rate is to be reviewed every three years.